Industry information at your fingertips

 Grudge 3 tells the story about a young Japanese woman named Naoko (Emi Ikehata) who travels to the apartment in Chicago where all the horrific events happened in The Grudge 2.
 While at the apartment, Naoko meets a family -- Max (Gil McKinney) and his sisters Lisa (Johanna Braddy) and Rose (Jadie Rose Hobson) -- who is being haunted by Kayako (Aiko Horiuchi).
 Together, they try to survive the evil of Kayako and stop her, once and for all...they hope.

 The Grudge series is based on Japanese writer and director Takashi Shimizu's Ju-on series.
-The Ju-on series includes six movies: Ju-on (aka Ju-on: The Curse) (2000) and Ju-on 2 (aka Ju-on: The Curse 2) (2000), both of which were made for Japanese TV.
+The Ju-on series includes seven movies: Ju-on (aka Ju-on: The Curse) (2000) and Ju-on 2 (aka Ju-on: The Curse 2) (2000), the first one went straight to video, the second had a theatrical release only in Japan.
 Ju-on (2003) was made for Japanese cinematic release and followed by Ju-on 2 (2003).
-Two more feature films were released in 2009: Ju-on: Kuroi shôjo (Ju-on: Black Shost) and Ju-on: Shiroi rôjo (Ju-on: White Ghost).
-The Grudge 3, is the third movie in the Grudge series, which begins with The Grudge (2004) and The Grudge 2 (2006).
+Two more feature films were released in 2009: Ju-on: Kuroi shôjo (Ju-on: Black Ghost) and Ju-on: Shiroi rôjo (Ju-on: White Ghost).
+In 2014, the seventh Ju-on film, Ju-on: Owari no hajimari, was released.
+The Grudge 3, is the third movie in the English Grudge franchise, which begins with The Grudge (2004) and The Grudge 2 (2006).
 The Grudge 3 was scripted by screenwriter Brad Keene.

 The Grudge 3 opens with a montage of clips from the previous two movies, and there are flashbacks within the story itself.
 Without a frame of reference, however, the clips may not make sense.
 Therefore, it is advisable to see the first two Grudge movies before watching this one.
 The Grudge tells how the curse befell the Saeki family, and The Grudge 2 shows how the curse moved from Japan to Chicago.